 Companies and organisations from the world of business require graduates who have expert business knowledge and can also demonstrate analytical and problem-solving skills, with the professional acumen to deal with challenges in a fast-paced corporate world.
 Students will have the opportunity to develop key business knowledge, skills and experience in order to excel in a management career.

 You will study the operations of organisations: their functions, structure, management, models and techniques used to achieve successful results.
-As earlier highlighted, within the 2nd and 3rd year of study, you will take one of our specialist pathways, choosing from Human Resource Management, Marketing, and Finance, Project Management, Supply Chain and Logistics, or Innovation and Entrepreneurship.
+As earlier highlighted, within the 2nd and 3rd year of study, you will take one of our specialist pathways, choosing from Marketing, and Finance, or Innovation and Entrepreneurship.

 This module aims to develop the financial understanding and knowledge of students within business organisations so as to enable them to make effective decisions and to assess the cost, economic and financial implications of these decisions.
 It aims to provide an understanding of the fundamental roles of accounting and finance for business students who do not need to develop specialist knowledge as well as to provide an understanding of key economic principles that inform business thought and practice.